chrisgleitze/ideavim/README.md

 ## Why do I post this here?
 You have countless examples of Vim configs out there.
 Though there's not that much of a community around Vim in JetBrains IDEs.
 When I learn a new tool I like getting inspiration by seeing how others use it.
 So, this is my little contribution to provide a little IdeaVim inspiration.

+Also check out [this](https://github.com/JetBrains/ideavim/discussions/303) discussion on GitHub for more IdeaVim inspiration.

 ## Setup
 - Install [IdeaVim](https://plugins.jetbrains.com/plugin/164-ideavim) in your JetBrains IDE
 - [Create an .ideavimrc file](https://www.jetbrains.com/help/idea/using-product-as-the-vim-editor.html#vimrc)